About the Guest Author

 Peter Mead shares over 25 years-experience in digital working as Senior SEO Consultant.
 He continues to bring his extensive knowhow to the table via senior digital marketing positions, including his current position as Head of SEO at Bring Performance.
 Peter is passionate about contributing to client success and the improvement of the broader SEO community.

 This blog is written by Peter based on his hands-on analytical and strategic experience in SEO.
-In ‘Part 1’, Peter will explain what he believes makes a good Content Management System (CMS) and his top five leading platforms.
+In ‘Part 2’, Peter will dispel five myths about Content Management Systems (CMSs) with facts he has uncovered over the years.

 To find out more about Peter, you can check out his website, Twitter and LinkedIn.

 Part 2 – Content Management Systems with a SEO Expert

 I’ve heard a lot of myths about CMSs over the years, and it’s easy to understand where people are coming from.
 They want the best chance of success for their website and want to get started on the right foot.
 People are worried that making a wrong decision could be costly and limit their success.

 Yes, I’ve heard a lot of myths about CMS platforms and the five I’m about to mention are just the start.
 In an effort to put these myths to bed, I will address them by explaining how some of the features of the good CMSs address some of the issues and concerns.
 ‘Part 2’ will look at five myths about CMSs I’ve encountered over the years and bring in facts to dispel them.